-Figure 8.
-User testing workflow as implemented in the HbbTV application

-Despite the pre-recorded instructions and explanations, a sign language interpreter was present during the testing especially with deaf participants to clarify any additional questions and to translate all given comments and suggestions to and from the sign language during the discussion.
+Despite the pre-recorded instructions and explanations, a sign language interpreter was present during the testing especially with deaf participants to clarify any additional questions and to translate all given comments and suggestions to and from the SSL during the discussion.
 Additionally, two user experience experts were present at each test session.
-One expert was responsible for leading the evaluation procedure, answering potential questions, and providing additional explanations, while the other was taking notes about observed difficulties and challenges that one may have, and noted all relevant comments during the discussion phase.
-The collection of notes in conjunction with user action logs have allowed a comprehensive analysis of our solutions.
+One expert was responsible for leading the evaluation procedure, answering potential questions, and providing additional explanations, while the other was taking notes about observed difficulties and challenges that a participant may have had and noted all relevant comments during the discussion phase.
+The collection of notes in conjunction with user action logs have allowed for a comprehensive analysis of proposed solutions.
 Additionally, they have given a lot of useful information on the issues and dilemmas related to the chosen sign language expressions, their understandability, and appropriateness.